 Issuer risk arises from investments in debt securities.
-Credit limits for approved issuers are set on both individual and group levels to control the risk of loss arising from the default of debt securities issuers and to prevent undue risk concentration.
+Credit limits for approved issuers are set to control the risk of loss arising from the default of debt securities issuers and to prevent undue risk concentration.

 Moreover, to be qualified as an approved investment, a new market or financial instrument must meet the minimum credit, security and liquidity requirements of the Fund.